ac27182/reasonml-examples/README.md

 $ make up

 # 3. open http://localhost:3001 in your browser of choice

+# 4. open a second browser session up in `incognito mode` to simulate a second user

+# 5. hover over the orb to set your chat name

+# 6. enter or make and enter a channel

+# 7. send some messages

 # ! see makefile for underlying build commands
 ```